romansvozil/nosbindgen/README.md

 # nosbindgen
-Automaticaly creates Rust bindings from patterns for Nostale.
+Simple utility for generating Rust bindings for Nostale.
+Is it useful?
+Maybe

 ### Example config.yaml: